metafates/saiga/README.md

 Saiga aims to be fast.

 Right now it lacks many useful (and not so) features and optimizations.
-However, it can already outperform Alacritty terminal on [alacritty/vtebench](https://github.com/alacritty/vtebench)
+However, it can already outperform Alacritty terminal on [alacritty/vtebench](https://github.com/alacritty/vtebench) under certain circumstances.

 <img width="700" alt="vtebench results" src="https://github.com/user-attachments/assets/a8760b7b-ffcf-4b11-acce-cc9e8fbe0394">